 1. Vembanad Lake – Kerala

 One of the most prominent names of the manmade lakes in India is Vembanad Lake.
 It is the longest and largest man-made Lake in India.
 The Lake is enveloped by many districts that include Allapuzha, Kottayam, and Ernakulam.
 Vembanad Lake is known for bird watching, house boating, and photography.
 Every year snake boat race takes place on this Lake.
 The race is named Trophy Boat Race.
 It is named after the first PM of the country, Jawaharlal Nehru.
 The ideal time to visit the Lake is winter, as you would be able to explore different species of birds.

 Chilika Lake is one of the largest lakes in India.
 It is made of approximately 52 streams, further creating the largest coastal lagoon in India and the second largest in the world.
 During winters, the land becomes the main hub for migrating birds.
 The Lake is surrounded by Nalaban Island, which is one of the significant site attractions for tourists.
 Besides, there are other islands, such as Breakfast island, Bacon Island, Honeymoon Island, and many others to name, where you can visit along with friends and family.
 If you are lucky, you might spot Dophin in the Lake.

 3. Shivaji Sagar Lake – Maharashtra

-Also, called Shivsagar Lake, this Lake is formed by damming the Koyna River.
+Also called Shivsagar Lake, this Lake was formed by damming the Koyna River.
 The Lake is an ideal picnic spot.
 It is a well-known lake in Maharashtra.
 Its length is 50 km.

 Area – 891.78 km2 (344 sq m)